swingtime/website/README.md

 You will also need to add new webmasters to the Swingtime organization on GitHub, so that they can push to the repository.

+If the previous steps don't work, try the following:

+Connect to the server cardinal.stanford.edu by SSH.

+Example: on a Mac, you would open a terminal window by pressing the Command + Space and typing ’Terminal’ and hitting enter.

+Then type:  ssh cardinal.stanford.edu
+Login with your SUNetID and password.

+Then to list the members type: pts members swingtime-admins

+To Add a user type: pts adduser -user SUNET_ID -group swingtime-admins To Remove a user type: pts removeuser -user SUNET_ID -group swingtime-admins

 ## AFS Space Automatically Archived / Website Down

 Every 365 days, the Swingtime AFS space might expire.
 If this happens, the website will be automatically archived and the website will be down.